mlissner/michaeljaylissner.com/content/went-solo-backpacking-this-weekend.md

 Anyway, despite the adventure, the trip was good.
 It gave me some time to reflect on all the changes coming on in my life, and to get out and feel alive.

 Did I find the answer to my question of Cal vs. UW?
-No...not in nature I didn't.<!--break-->
+No...not in nature I didn't.